saif-ansari1/Laravel-Google-Drive-Integration/README.md

 B) Enable APIs and Services:
 - In the Google Cloud Console, navigate to APIs & Services > Library.
-- Search for the Google API that you need (e.g., Google Drive API, Google People API, Google Maps API, etc.), and click Enable.
+- Search for Google Drive API and click Enable.

 C) Obtain GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET: